richyjackson/richyjackson.github.io/exam/warehouses.md

 - [Warehouse size](#warehouse-size)
 - [Multi-cluster warehouses](#multi-cluster-warehouses)
 ## Warehouses
 > Warehouses are compute resources.
-They can be switched on or off, scaled up or out and clustered at any time <br><br>
+They can be switched on or off, scaled up or out and clustered at any time

 > They are best organised according to workload

 ## Types